 Key Takeaways: Market segmentation is when a marketer decides their customer base by breaking them down into groups based on how those customers behave, not just who they are.
 This allows for more targeted messages and personalized content.

-Behavioral segmentation is used in marketing today to help businesses better understand their customers.
+Behavioral segmentation in marketing is used to help businesses better understand their customers.
 There are many different ways that marketers use this type of segmentation, including:

 - By demographics (income level, age group, etc.)